adamleithp/jamstack-translate/README.md

-# ih8i18n - Generate-Static-Translations-From-Source
+# jamstack-translate

-#### Static Translations for any front end project.
+#### Generate static translations for any front end project.
 Google Translate your source folder and compile to static dist language directories without writing convoluted references to json files...
 I hate i18n libraries so much, here is my personal fix.

-## Why do this?
+## Getting started
+This pacakge is to be used in Node.js

+#### Why?
-Internationalization libraries work, but...
+Internationalization libraries work, but what `jamstack-translate` does that i18n libraries don't...
 * Text context is kept for sanity.
 No guessing what text is behind a reference variable.
+Just your text as you write it.
 * Google translate on the fly, generate JSON file, load from file.
 (Coming soon)
 * Reduce load times (won't load ALL translations in a single bundle)
-* I hate i18n so much.

-## What is it?
+#### What?
 Create static translated copies of any source folder in your project, then simply load that translated html/bundle on load.

 ```